Black: #000000 HEX Code & Design Guide

-Master Black color: from true black to off-black variations.
-Complete guide for dark mode, typography, and accessibility.
+Learn Black color: from true black to off-black variations.
+Guide for dark mode, typography, and accessibility.

 The Power of True Black (#000000) vs. Off-Black